Kevin Harvick Incorporated: Car No. 33 history

-Tony Stewart won the team's first NASCAR Busch Series race in 2005 by winning the Hershey's Take 5 300 at Daytona International Speedway in February.
+Tony Stewart won the team's first NASCAR Busch Series race in 2005 by winning the Hershey's Take 5 300 at Daytona in February.
 Stewart and Raines shared the 33 that season, with Stewart running races with Old Spice sponsorship, and Raines with Yard Man/Outdoor Channel backing.
 Raines collected nine top-ten finishes and finished 20th in the points despite only running 23 races.
 Stewart's lone win in 10 races came at Daytona and had only three top-five finishes.
-KHI development driver Burney Lamar joined the 33 for a pair of races as well, his best finish a 34th at Homestead-Miami Speedway.
+KHI development driver Burney Lamar joined the 33 for a pair of races as well, his best finish a 34th at Homestead.

 In 2002 Canadian driver Ron Fellows befriended Harvick and asked for a ride.
 Harvick agreed to put Fellows in some Busch Series races in the No. 33 Chevy on several occasions during the years.
 Fellows performed well on the road courses and had some nice performances on some oval tracks.
 The last time he raced for Kevin Harvick, Inc. was in 2007 at Watkins Glen.
 Kevin Harvick asked Fellows to drive on occasion for KHI in 2007 for one more year and Fellows agreed.
 In 2007 at Montreal, Fellows almost won the first NBS race there, but placed 4th after a late crash.

 The 2006 again started strong as Stewart again drove the No. 33 to a win at Daytona with teammate Lamar finishing second in the No. 77, marking the first time that the Linville family had fielded a winner in the series, dating to its inaugural year.
 A variety of drivers competed in the No. 33 during the 2006 season, including Stewart, Harvick, Hornaday, and development drivers Sean Caisse and Aaron Fike.
 The team finished tenth in the standings at the season.
 Harvick, Stewart, Raines, and development driver Cale Gale shared the No. 33 Chevrolet in 2007, with sponsorship coming from Old Spice, Camping World, and RoadLoans.com.
 Harvick, Gale, and Hornaday split the 33 full-time in 2008, scoring fifteen finishes of eighth or better between them.
 The 33 returned in 2009 with sponsors Rheem, Jimmy John's, Armour Vienna Sausages and Copart.
 The 33 was driven by Harvick, Stewart, Ryan Newman, Ron Hornaday Jr. along with Gale and Kelly Bires in one race deals.
-Kevin Harvick finally drove his own equipment to victory in the Scotts Turf Builder 300 at Bristol Motor Speedway on March 21, 2009.
+Kevin Harvick finally drove his own equipment to victory in the Scotts Turf Builder 300 at Bristol.
 This would be the first time he scored a victory in his own equipment after trying for 5 years since the inception of his race team during 2004.
 The driver lineup changed for 2010 with Harvick, Hornaday, Mike Bliss, Elliott Sadler and Road Ringer Max Papis at Road America and Circuit Gilles Villeneuve with Harvick taking 3 victories at Vegas, Nashville, and Richmond.